-Each year CDIP selects a new cohort of Scholars from campus nominees.
+Each year CDIP selects a new cohort of Fellows from campus nominees.
 Applicants must apply for nomination through the University by the campus deadline.
 Please note that nomination is not guaranteed.

 The CDIP application has two parts: one to be completed by the student applicant, and the other by the applicant in collaboration with the CSU Faculty Mentor.
 Funds will only be disbursed if the applicant enrolls at an institution he or she has proposed in the application.

 Resume or Curriculum Vitae

 Up to four pages, enumerating academic and professional accomplishments, including scholarly conference presentations and publications.

 Up to three pages, addressing the applicant’s:

 - commitment to becoming a CSU faculty member;